Bajung Darboe: United States U17

 Born in Gambia, Darboe holds dual American-Finnish citizenship, making him eligible to represent both Finland and the United States.
 Darboe has played two friendlies while representing the United States U17 in 2022.

 United States U20

-On 8 November 2025, United States U20's head coach Rob Valentino called-up Darboe as one of the 20 players who were named to the squad for the November 15th and 18th friendly matches against Costa Rica U20.
+On November 8, 2025, United States under-20 head coach Rob Valentino called-up Darboe as one of the 20 players who were named to the squad for the November 15 and 18 friendly matches against Costa Rica under-20.